 For example, let’s say that you sell products affected by seasonality, such as water slides for kids.
 Your sales could be greatly slowing down just because the weather is changing.
 In the fall/winter seasons, people are less likely to buy a water slide because they can’t use it as often.
 However, in the spring/summer, when the weather is nice, people are more likely to buy your product.

-Or, if you’re a financial services-based business, it’s important to ensure that your company is appealing to your customers’ needs.
+As another example, if you’re a financial services-based business, it’s important to ensure that your company is appealing to your customers’ needs.
 For example, according to a recent survey, 43% of small business owners rely entirely on online banks for their business banking needs.
 But if your company doesn’t offer online banking services, you’re missing out on a big chunk of your target market.
-This is just one example of how not adapting to your customers’ needs can impact your sales goals.

 Making a pacing plan to help you hit your sales quota may not be what you wanted to hear, but it’s good advice.
 The point of the plan is to ensure that your performance is steady month-to-month.